You know how the summer schedule for kids goes right?

 And as always, our kids are proud owners of black out curtains.
 There is nothing worse than having kids see the first spec of light at 4:30 am and thinking it’s time to wake up for the day.

 Our kids are allowed to play or read quietly in their rooms until the clock goes off at 7 am.
-This gives me a chance to get up each morning (when I’m feeling ambitious, I get up at 5 am) and do something just for me like exercise, read a book, diffuse some oils, and shower.
+This gives me a chance to get up each morning (when I’m feeling ambitious, I get up at 5 am) and do something just for me like exercise, read a book, have some coffee, and shower.

 THEN…summer morning routine activities.